HiIamJeff/project-bank-credit/README.md

 > All datasets are from Brown Datathon 2020 event and the actual zip9 value has been coded.
 The datasets are only for educational purposes and are not intended for other purposes.

 ### Instruction
 For anyone interested in trying this repo themselves, [the Google Drive folder](https://drive.google.com/drive/u/0/folders/1D-DVKXOFfkN1QkwV8PZ2h83AL8wA6Rov) has sample data.
 It is the same data but with roughly 0.05% of the records (zip codes only within New York City).
 Please place them following the Folder Structure section.
-Though the small data volume may not fully utilize these frameworks, it is still a good starting ground and can be replicated with other big data project.
+Though the small data volume may not fully utilize these frameworks, it is still a good starting ground and can be replicated with other big data projects.

 Please use `requirement.txt` to create a virtual environment with Python 3.9+ and set up Spark on your machine.
-For actual Spark application, it is best to run this with Standalone mode (setting up Spark driver/worker, submitting jobs to launch the application).
+For actual Spark application, it is best to run this in Standalone mode (setting up Spark driver/worker, submitting jobs to launch the application).
 For launching it, please check examples in `cli_examples.sh` (as well as for the Streamlit app)

-> p.s.1 Setting Spark on any environments could be a fuzzy task.
-You can refer to this [simple guide](https://www.sundog-education.com/spark-python/) or any other resources to set up correctly.
+> p.s.1 Setting Spark on any environment could be a fuzzy task.
+You can refer to this [simple guide](https://www.sundog-education.com/spark-python/) or any other resources to set it up correctly.

 > p.s.2 `requirement.txt` here only covers the Spark part.
 For the polars or the Streamlit part, please refer to their folders ([polars](https://github.com/HiIamJeff/project-bank-credit/tree/main/polars_pipeline), [Streamlit](https://github.com/HiIamJeff/project-bank-credit/tree/main/streamlit_app)) for the guide.